-We provide several different training courses in the general areas of petroleum geochemistry and basin modeling, as well as a field trip in the Guadalupe Mountains of West Texas.
+We provide several different training courses in the general areas of petroleum geochemistry and basin modeling.
 We do not offer these courses regularly to the public, but if we do offer them publicly, we will provide that information here.
 Most of our offerings are private courses.
 If your company would like us to provide a short course, please contact us so that we can design a curriculum that meets your needs.

 The general topics for courses we have provided in the past are shown below.
 Exact course contents and durations can be adjusted.